Wyre Rivers Trust

 Hobbies: Brewing, gardening and mountain climbing.

 Heather is a soil and ecosystems ecologist, who has a PhD in Environmental Science from Lancaster University.
-Her time in research was spent assessing the impact of climate, land management and biodiversity on grassland carbon and nutrient cycling.
-She is passionate abo
+Her time in research was spent assessing the impact of climate, land management and biodiversity on grass

 Hobbies: Brewing, gardening and mountain climbing.